deep-diver/ai-paper-reviewer/content/paper-reviews/2410.10812/index.md

 ![](figures/figures_17_1.png)

-> 🔼 Figure 1 shows a comparison of HART's image generation quality and efficiency against state-of-the-art diffusion models, highlighting HART's superior throughput, lower latency, and reduced MACs.
+> 🔼 Figure 1 shows a comparison of HART's image generation quality and efficiency against state-of-the-art diffusion models, highlighting HART's superior throughput, lower latency, and reduced MACs while maintaining comparable image quality.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: HART is an early autoregressive model that can directly generate 1024×1024 images with quality comparable to diffusion models, while offering significantly improved efficiency.
 It achieves 4.5-7.7× higher throughput, 3.1-5.9× lower latency (measured on A100), and 6.9-13.4× lower MACs compared to state-of-the-art diffusion models.
 Check out our online demo and video.